Benefits and Challenges

 As a liquid at sub-zero temperatures (-423°F).
 Since hydrogen is densest as a liquid, this method allows more hydrogen storage than gaseous high-pressure storage.
 Issues with liquid storage include hydrogen boil-off, the energy required for hydrogen liquefaction, volume, weight, and tank cost.

 Materials-based storage.
-Hydrogen can be stored inside solid materials through absorption, adsorption, and chemical reactions.
+Hydrogen can be stored on the surface of solids (by adsorption), within solids (by absorption), and through chemical reactions.
 Materials-based systems have the potential to be small and lightweight and may prove to be the best solution in the long term.
 However, they are still in the early stages of development.

 Fuel Cell Durability and Reliability